piotr-oles/redux-detector/README.md

 ## Motivation

-Redux Detector [enhancer](http://redux.js.org/docs/api/createStore.html) allows you to detect state changes in redux.
+Redux Detector [enhancer](http://redux.js.org/docs/api/createStore.html) allows you to detect state changes in the redux.
-An actions detector is a simple and pure function which compares two states and returns action or list of actions for some states transitions.
+An actions detector is a simple and pure function which compares two states and returns action or list of actions for given states transitions.

 ```typescript
 type ActionsDetector<TState, TAction extends Action = AnyAction> = (